Qyrus > Resources > Blogs > Feature Friday – Improve Your Testing With New Wait Action Types

 Tim:

-Well, yes, these capabilities do exist outside of Qyrus, like in traditional test automation using Selenium for example.
+Well, yes, these capabilities do exist outside of Qyrus, like in traditional test automation using Selenium, for example.
 However, it’s much more difficult than it might seem to code out these capabilities into your test automation framework.
 Instead, Qyrus has everything ready for you right out-of-the-box.

 Suraj: